epandurski/flask_signalbus/docs/index.rst

 Application Factory Pattern
 ```````````````````````````

-If you want to use the application factory pattern with
+If you want to use the Flask application factory pattern with
 Flask-SignalBus, you should subclass the
 :class:`~flask_sqlalchemy.SQLAlchemy` class, adding the
 `SignalBusMixin` mixin to it.
 For example::